Guinean forest–savanna mosaic: Protected areas

-A 2017 assessment found that 107,116 km², or 16%, of the ecoregion is in protected areas.
+The Guinean forest-savanna mosaic is a biologically diverse and ecologically significant region in West Africa.
+Its unique blend of forest and savanna habitats, along with its endemic species, make it an area of global importance for conservation efforts.
+A 2017 assessment found that 107,116 km2, or 16%, of the ecoregion is in protected areas.
 Protected areas include Upper Niger National Park in Guinea, Dulombi-Boe National Park in Guinea-Bissau, Outamba-Kilimi National Park in Sierra Leone, Mont Sangbé National Park in Ivory Coast, Bui National Park and Digya National Park in Ghana, and Old Oyo National Park and Gashaka-Gumti National Park in Nigeria.